Featured Pathways

 Sabrina Rochemont is an experienced IT Service Management Professional.
 She has been researching the digitisation of payments and the possible evolution toward a cashless society for a working party.
 She is co-author of several papers on the topic of cashless societies including "A cashless Society - Benefits, risks and issues”, published in 2018 and “Understanding Central Bank Digital Currencies”, published in 2019.
 She’s also co-authored several other papers covering many aspects of the topic such as the environmental impact of payments.

-There are no available videos from "Sabrina Rochemont"
+There are no available Videos from "Sabrina Rochemont"